AlsuTurki/Analyze-Survey-Results/README.md

 - Being comfortable posing questions that can be answered with a given dataset and then answering those question.s
 - Analyze a future dataset using Excel.

+# Files
+The report communicating my findings
+The original data set
+A copy of the spreadsheet workbook you used to do the analysis for my report

+# presentation include:

+Four slides
+One visualization and at least one numeric summary statistic about a finding per slide.
+An appropriate visual might be a bar chart, histogram, scatterplot, box-plo.
+A 1-2 sentence explanation of each slidet